- Absence Policy

 Archdiocesan personnel are generally protected from liability for administering emergency first aid in good faith by the Indiana Good Samaritan Law (IC 34-30-12).

 Indiana laws require that school personnel observe certain safeguards in administering prescription medication to children.
 If we are to administer such medicine to your child, the following procedures must be observed:

 - School age children and youth (grades PreK-8) are not permitted to carry prescription medications on their persons except inhalers.

-- All prescription medication to be administered during school or program hours for children in grades Pre-K-8 must be delivered by the parent (guardian) or another adult designated by the parents directly to the school principal or administrator-in-charge (or his/her designee).
+- All medication to be administered during school or program hours for children in grades Pre-K-8 must be delivered by the parent (guardian) or another adult designated by the parents directly to the school principal or administrator-in-charge (or his/her designee).
 Likewise, medication may only be sent home with the parent (guardian) or another designated adult.

 - Receipt of the medication will be logged into a confidential medical log by the administrator in charge or designee.